3 Days of Pilgrimage

 Perhaps the oldest holiday or set of holidays in Omneutta, the Days of the Gates are directly related to the events of the Kel.
-According to Book 4 of the Ontiba, the abilities of the gates that lie somewhere within Golden Deep transfer more readily to Kettlah on this day, due to the energy of Ibausec being at its closest or furthest on each day.
+According to Book 4 of the Ontiba, the abilities of the gates that lie somewhere within Golden Deep transfer more readily to Kettlah on this day, due to the energy of Ibausec being at its closest or furthest on the first and second days.

 The Day of the Third Gate is observed by a smaller portion of Kettlah tribes, as there is not a third gate mentioned in the Kel.
 This hypothetical Third Gate is that of the present, and would in essence enable one to exist somewhere else at the same time.
 With the first two days being set based on the relationship between the physical locations of the Golden Deep and Ibauesc on Astran, the Day of the Third Gate was set so that all three days would be equidistant.